Universiteit Leiden

 More information about Dorien Peters

 Dorien J.M.
-Peters is professor of Human Genetics, in particular the molecular and functional genetics of polycystic kidney disease, at the Department of Human Genetics at the Leiden University Medical Center (LUMC).
+Peters is professor of Human Genetics, in particular in the molecular and functional genetics of polycystic kidney disease, at the Department of Human Genetics at the Leiden University Medical Center (LUMC).

 Molecular and functional genetics